OmarShehata/works-in-progress/codeday-memetics-internship.md

 Can do it either with maplibre or nomic atlas.
 Similar in spirit to the "how are you feeling" app but more interoperable.

+**(5) TODO: crowd sourced ad trackers**

+As a way to reverse engineer ad targeting.
+Make a game out of it?

+**(6) TODO: semantic embeddings as a cultural mirror**

+Make a game out of the "good and evil" app

 ## Background reading

 - [Open source semantic embedding, search & clustering in NodeJS](https://dev.to/omar4ur/open-source-semantic-embedding-search-clustering-in-nodejs-23om) - useful for reference for what semantic embeddings are and how to generate them